gold-alex/iHateCoverLetters.com/README.md

 (Deprecated...
-I started playing around turning this into a LLM wrapper on the domain but it's far too saturated of a market)
+I started playing around with updating this by turning this old project into an LLM wrapper but have sinced moved on to other things)

 # iHateCoverLetters.com